 “When the facts change, scientists change their minds!
 What do you do?” asks Oreskes, dripping with disdain.
 “Huh?
 What do you do?”

-“But hang on,” I stammer in my own defense, “aren’t there groups on the internet who’d argue [that] non-Newtonian phenomena like relativity and the photoelectric effect were already real as far back as 1905, when Einstein first began promoting them?”
+“But hang on,” I stammer, “aren’t there groups on the internet who’d argue [that] non-Newtonian phenomena like relativity and the photoelectric effect were already real as far back as 1905, when Einstein first began promoting them?”